caiguanhao/CGHAssemble/README.md

 For Mac version, download the zip file and unzip it.
 Drag the extracted .app file to Applications folder.
 Right click CGHAssemble.app and then click Open.
-If the warning dialog, click Open.
+In the warning dialog, click Open.
 To uninstall, move that CGHAssemble.app to trash.

 For Ubuntu version, download .deb file and open it.
 Click Install Package to